 You may also be able to get a grant if you’re adopting or becoming a surrogate parent.

-The baby must be less than 1 year old on the date you claim.
-You must be receiving one of the benefits above and one of the following must apply:
+The baby must be less than one year old on the date you claim.
+You must get one of the benefits above and one of the following must apply:

 - you’ve become responsible for the baby and you’re not the mother